Discover hidden internships: the art of speculative applications

 - Attach your CV.

-If you have applied directly to an employer rather than through LinkedIn, contact them a week or so after submitting your application.
+If you have applied directly to an employer rather than through LinkedIn, contact them a week or so after submitting your application (by phone, if possible).
+You can start by introducing yourself and asking whether they have received your application.
 This will bring it to the recruiter’s attention if it has slipped down their ‘to do’ list.
 If they can’t offer you work experience, still ask them for feedback on your application.
 You may get some useful hints for the next time you apply.